Crunch time for Argentina's debt revamp as IMF mission due this week

 The government also wants IMF approval of its plan to restructure tens of billions of dollars owed to bondholders.

-And it hopes to achieve all this before a March 31 deadline it has imposed on itself so it may then refocus on restoring growth.
+It hopes to achieve all this before a March 31 deadline it has imposed on itself so it may refocus on restoring growth.
 The future of Latin America’s No.3 economy hinges on the Wednesday-through-Friday discussions to be held in Buenos Aires between IMF and Argentine officials.

+The week may end without a hard statement from either side about new economic or debt management policies, however.

 “The government needs to make the perfect move, with a bond restructuring that the IMF can approve and that balances the need for some fiscal austerity with the political restrictions imposed by the government’s leftist coalition,” said Gabriel Zelpo, director of Buenos Aires economic consultancy Seido.